-He is joined by original Producers cast member Huffman, Barber (The Performers, As You Like It) and Burns (In the Heights, Songs for a New World), as well as previously announced Tony winner Lewis J. Stadlen (Forum, The Producers, The Man Who Came to Dinner) and Jonny Orsini (An Early History of Fire, Banished Children of Eve) in his Broadway debut.
+He is joined by original Producers cast member Huffman, Barber ( The Performers, As You Like It) and Burns ( In the Heights, Songs for a New World), as well as previously announced Tony winner Lewis J. Stadlen ( Forum, The Producers, The Man Who Came to Dinner) and Jonny Orsini ( An Early History of Fire, Banished Children of Eve) in his Broadway debut.

 The production will have sets by John Lee Beatty, costumes by Ann Roth, lighting by Japhy Weideman, sound by Leon Rothenberg, choreography by Joey Pizzi, original music and arrangements by Glen Kelly and orchestrations by Larry Blank.

+The Nance takes its title from a staple vaudeville character, an effeminate homosexual male, who was featured in burlesque sketches and films of the era.
+The Nance is set during New York City Mayor Fiorello La Guardia's campaign to ban burlesque in the '30s.
 "It is a play about the comfort of self-loathing, it is about the pain that makes comedy funny," Beane told Playbill.com, adding, "Oh and the girls take their clothing off so straight men can come and have a nice time."

 Beane also told Playbill.com, "America has the greatest knack for immediately forgetting any of its unattractive history the second we've moved on.
 As astounding progress is being made daily for gay folks everywhere in America, I just wanted to take an evening and remind us all where we come from.
 And teach the younger gay kids what has come before them."